k3rni/shiftparens/README.md

 * first LeftShift then RightShift (released in either order): `()`
 * first RightShift then LeftShift: `)(`
 * press and release LeftCtrl: equivalent to pressing ESC

+Emitters:

+Emitters are modules which do the actual insertion of events into what you're typing.
+At the moment, you can choose from several:

+* xdo: uses xdotool command-line app to send X11 events
+* uinput: emits keys via kernel input ioctls, no dependencies except write permissions on /dev/input
+* xtest: FFI interface to libXTest, no dependencies, your X server probably supports XTest and has it enabled
+* vim: sends commands to a vim instance